 What's the problem?
 Boatyard workers are exposed to various chemicals, including those in paints and paint strippers.
 Health effects associated with these products include respiratory illness, asthma, neurotoxicity, and cancer.
 According to the Bureau of Labor Statistics, boatyard/shipyard workers have a higher fatality, injury, and illness incidence rate when compared to other U.S. workers.
 Who is exposed?
 Boatyard workers and boat/vessel repair and maintenance workers.
 Workers are primarily male.
 In King County, 25% of boat builders are BIPOC (see Table 3-1).
-What have Technical assistance and incentives: other programs done?
-What more could be done?
-University of Alaska Fairbanks created a handbook on tips for boatyard hazards and worker safety.
-Research: Evaluate the hazards associated with existing products and make recommendations for safer alternatives.
+What have Technical assistance and incentives: other programs University of Alaska Fairbanks created a handbook on tips for boatyard hazards and worker safety. done?
+What Research: be done?
+Evaluate the hazards associated with existing products and make recommendations for safer alternatives.
 Work with product developers to evaluate safety and facilitate implementation.